 - In the case of unanticipated absences, such as sudden illness, students must contact the activity coordinator as soon as possible.
 The student is responsible for making arrangements to make up the time missed, if such opportunity is available.
 Note that making up missed class time does not excuse a student from a reported absence or from the instructor’s attendance policy and/or impact on grading, if applicable.

-- The student is expected to provide documentation to confirm he/she was seen for a medical issue on the date/time indicated if the issue resulted in an absence.
-Information on the nature or details of the medical issue is not required.
+- The student may be asked to provide documentation from a medical professional if a medical issue resulted in an absence.
+Information on the nature or details of the medical issue is not required or requested.